-The X900F comes with Sony's lower-cost remote with rubber chunk buttons, unlike the better remote that came with last year's X900E.
+The X900F comes with Sony's lower-cost remote with rubber chunk buttons, unlike the better remote that came with the X900E.
 The remote is still very usable, and has more buttons than most remotes, at the cost of being larger than most remotes.

 We tested the 55" (XBR55X900F).
 For the most part, we expect our review to be valid for the 49" (XBR49X900F), 65" (XBR65X900F), 75" (XBR75X900F) and 85" (XBR85X900F).

 Depending on where you are, the X900F is also known as the XF90, X90F, or X9000F.
 Although we haven't tested them, we don't expect any significant differences between them other than minor regional differences, including different tuners.

 If someone comes across a different type of panel or if their Sony X900F doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 |Size||US Model||Alternative Name||EU Model||VESA Mount Size|